Can breast cancer be prevented?

 - Previous cancer in one breast (especially in someone with a strong family history)

-While this type of surgery has been shown to be helpful in studies of large groups of women with certain conditions, there is no way to know ahead of time if this surgery will benefit any one woman.
+This type of surgery has been shown to be helpful in studies of large groups of women with certain conditions, but there is no way to know ahead of time if this surgery will benefit any one woman.
 Some women with BRCA mutations will develop breast cancer early in life, and have a very high risk of getting a second breast cancer.
-Prophylactic mastectomy before the cancer occurs might add many years to their lives.
+A prophylactic mastectomy before the cancer occurs might add many years to their lives.
 But while most women with BRCA mutations develop breast cancer, some don't.
-These women would not benefit from the surgery, but they would still have to deal with its after effects.
+These women would not benefit from the surgery, but they would still have to deal with its aftereffects.

 Second opinions are strongly recommended before any woman decides to have this surgery.
 The American Cancer Society Board of Directors has stated that "only very strong clinical and/or pathologic indications warrant doing this type of preventive operation."
 Nonetheless, after careful consideration, this might be the right choice for some women.